TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- matches: show how long ago and a map miniature
+- last matches on the homepage

+- waiting for match flag for servers so they don't appear in find best ranked if someone disconnected and serv is joinable

+- corner case - everyone abandons?

+- fix browsing servers from esc when starting from in-game setup

 - Post ranked deplyoment
     - Remove test id replacement to match nick for testing
         - this is actually just in prod